 What was the pre-budget position?

-Prior to the budget, APR and BPR provided a 100% relief from any IHT liability for certain assets.
+Currently, APR and BPR provided a 100% relief from any IHT liability for certain assets.
 For APR, this comprises agricultural property, including farmland and certain buildings if they are used for farming or agriculture, and for BPR, this includes qualifying business assets, such as shares in unlisted trading (not investment) companies, sole trader businesses, and interests in some partnerships.

 The effect of APR and BPR was that the relevant assets did not attract any form of IHT and as such, on death, those assets could be passed on to spouses or to the next generation free of any IHT liability.